Making a claim

 - The first will be for you, as the policyholder, we'll ask you for confirmation of general cover details, and this form will need to be signed by one of your officials (often a director of the firm or your company secretary).

-- The other form will be for your employee, asking for more specific information about the illness or operation and any treatment.
+- The other form will be for your employee or their spouse/civil partner, asking for more specific information about the illness or operation and any treatment.